Rich and creamy strawberry buttercream frosting packed with amazing strawberry flavor. Perfect for frosting cakes, cupcakes, cookies and more!

 - Add vanilla and powdered sugar.
 Add vanilla and 1 more cup of powdered sugar and continue mixing.
 You may need to add a teaspoon or two of milk to thin the frosting down.

 - Adjust consistency as needed.
 Add in your last cup of powdered sugar and mix until combined.
 Add more or less milk depending on the consistency.
-You want the strawberry frosting to be thick, creamy and able to hold a point.
+You want it to be thick, creamy and able to hold a point.

 - Fold in strawberries.
 Then fold your strawberries in.
 If you are wanting to pipe this frosting, I would recommend using freeze dried, so it will become stiffer.

 To thicken your strawberry frosting, I would suggest using freeze dried strawberries.
-If you use fresh strawberries, your frosting will be thinner and less stiff.
+If you use fresh strawberries, it will be thinner and less stiff.
 The picture above shows the difference in consistency for the two methods.

-If you’re wanting to pipe this strawberry frosting, I definitely recommend using freeze dried strawberries so that your frosting will be able to hold a point.
-Just pulse them in a blender before adding to the frosting.
+If you’re wanting to pipe the frosting, I definitely recommend using freeze dried strawberries so that it will be able to hold a point.
+Just pulse them in a blender before adding them in.

-Cupcakes: I love to pipe the strawberry frosting on top of vanilla or chocolate cupcakes.
+Cupcakes: I love to pipe it on top of vanilla or chocolate cupcakes.
 The color looks so pretty and I always love to add a fresh strawberry slice for garnish.

 Snack: One of my favorite childhood snacks was graham crackers dipped in buttercream frosting.
 Seriously the most delicious thing ever!